Attention Trilogy Game

 Say “Get it,” toss a treat away from you, let dog go after it.

-Mark “Free” and reward them close to your body.
+When they look at you mark “Free” and reward them close to your body.

 Repeat 10x then release for a short break with “ok”